Persistent Physical Symptoms

 Persistent symptoms impact many individuals, and clinicians may not always have access to the most effective non-medical solutions.
 Our service takes a holistic approach, considering all aspects of your life, not just the medical side.

 We aim to improve your quality of life and reduce the need for frequent doctor visits.
-This pilot project helps you manage your symptoms when there is no clear medical solution.
+This prototype project helps you manage your symptoms when there is no clear medical solution.
 This service is for patients with long-lasting symptoms who need extra help to manage them.

 This service is for people who are: